Code-Institute-Submissions/Milestone-Project-SimonGame/README.md

 ### Player Experience

-- Should a player get stuck, there is a *'rules and intructions'* button in the top left.
+- Added an Alert when you open my website, so you get a reminder on reading the **Rules and Instructions**.

 ### User Stories